 Self-reinstatement: A student who has lost financial aid eligibility may be reinstated after they have taken classes to meet minimum Satisfactory Academic Progress standards of a 2.0 cumulative GPA and a cumulative completion rate of 67%.

 Students who do not appeal or whose appeal is denied must complete a minimum of (12) twelve credit hours (half-time students or less-than-half-time students must complete a minimum of (6) credit hours) at their own expense and attain a minimum 2.0 GPA for those hours.
-Students who meet this requirement may submit a written request to have their eligibility for federal aid reinstated.
+Students who meet this requirement may submit a written request/appeal to have their eligibility for federal aid reinstated.

 Probation: Probation, as defined by the Department of Education, occurs when a student on Financial Aid Denial at GCCC submits an appeal to the Financial Aid office and the appeal is granted.
 Probationary students will be eligible for federal aid for one additional semester.
 After the probationary semester, students meeting the required SAP standards will be placed back in Satisfactory status.
 Students not meeting the required standards will once again be placed on Financial Aid Denial.
 A status of Probation for one semester can only be assigned to students for whom it is mathematically possible to be meeting the minimum SAP standards within one semester.